deprecated-packages/symplify/packages/config-transformer/README.md

 The input file will be deleted automatically.

+## Configuration

-You can also add `--target-symfony-version`/`-s` to specify, what Symfony features should be used (3.2 is used by default).
+With `--target-symfony-version`/`-s` option you specify, what Symfony features should be used (3.2 is used by default).

 ```bash
 vendor/bin/config-transformer switch-format app/config -s 3.3
 ```

-*Note: Symfony YAML parse removes all comments, so be sure to go through files and add still-relevant comments manually.*
+*Note: Symfony YAML parser removes all comments, so be sure to go through files and add still-relevant comments manually.*

 <br>